 Cons of Using a Stationary Recumbent Bicycle

-Recumbent cycling is also not very challenging, so an advanced athlete who thrives on being challenged may get extremely bored.
+Recumbent bikes may lack the extreme challenging workouts that an advanced athlete who thrives on being challenged may miss.

 Recumbents are usually more expensive than upright bikes, as they are bigger and require more materials and technology to build.

 Not as Calorie Efficient As Other Forms of Cardio